phartz/candi-machine/README.md

 - Arduino nan0 V3
 - A lot of wood and acryl

-## The Code...
+## The Code
-It is simple and documented, nothing special here.
+...it is simple and documented, nothing special here.